Babiya

 Babiya was a former village development committee in Sunsari District, in the Kosi Zone of south-eastern Nepal.
-Currently, it is merged with District Headquarter Inaruwa municipality.
-At the time of the 1991 Nepal census it had a population of 5546 people living in 888 individual households.
-Major castes of this VDC are Yadav, Muslims, Shah, Mehta and others.
+In 2015, it was merged with District Headquarter Inaruwa municipality.
+At the time of the 1991 Nepal census it had a population of 5,546 people living in 888 individual households.
+Major castes of this VDC include Yadav, Muslims, Shah, and Mehta.